nbharath1306/neuroloom/README.md

 ## 🎯 Recommended Usage

 **Set a Daily Routine:**
-- Morning: Open AI Pulse with your coffee ☕
+- Morning: Open NeuroLoom with your coffee ☕
-- Spend 10-15 minutes catching up
+- Spend 10-15 minutes catching up on tech & AI news
 - Close the tab and get on with your day
 - **No more doom scrolling!**

+**Pro Tip**: Set NeuroLoom as your browser's new tab page or bookmark it for easy daily access! 🎯

 ## 📝 Future Enhancements

-- [ ] Add caching to improve load times
+- [ ] Add Redis caching to improve load times
-- [ ] Implement infinite scroll
+- [ ] Implement infinite scroll / pagination
-- [ ] Add dark/light theme toggle
 - [ ] Save favorite articles (local storage)
 - [ ] Share articles on social media
 - [ ] PWA support for offline access
+- [ ] Email digest option (daily/weekly summaries)
+- [ ] More RSS sources and categories

 ## 🤝 Contributing